-The Immersive Promotion Bible is a large-scale sector-development bible for marketing immersive experiences.
-Led by Matthew Freeman, it was co-written with Catherine Allen, Dinah Lammiman, Alison Norrington and Naomi Smyth for StoryFutures Academy in 2021.
+The Immersive Promotion Bible is a sector-development bible aimed at immersive creators looking to learn how to market immersive experiences.
+Led by Matthew Freeman, it was co-written with Catherine Allen, Dinah Lammiman, Alison Norrington and Naomi Smyth for StoryFutures Academy, 2021.

 Given the technological hybridity of VR/AR, how can the immersive sector develop promotional strategies that reflect this hybridity?
-What can be learnt from transmedia, film, games and theatre?
+What can be learnt from the worlds of transmedia, film, games, theatre and beyond?

-How can the immersive sector broaden the audience for VR/AR experiences through innovative promotional content that guides new audiences towards immersive environments?
+How can the immersive sector broaden the audience for VR/AR experiences through innovative promotional content that guides new audiences towards XR environments?

-How can the immersive sector communicate both the spectacle of VR/AR and its embodied experiences in/as promotional material?
+How can the immersive sector communicate the spectacle of VR/AR and its embodied experiences in/as promotion?

 UNDERSTANDING THE VR MARKET IN 2021: OCULUS QUEST & QUEST 2

-In 2021 Immersive Promotion Design and Limina Immersive surveyed 3,544 British internet users to find out the proportion of the population who own a VR headset and the characteristics of these audiences.
+In 2021 Immersive Promotion Design partnered with Limina Immersive and surveyed 3,544 British internet users to find out the proportion of the population who own a VR headset as well as the characteristics of these audiences.
 The sample was broadly reflective of the UK’s demographic make-up.

-Our findings include a snapshot of how big the UK population's VR market is post-pandemic, as well as an insight into the gender, ethnic and behavioural makeup of this market, including consumer spend.
+Our findings include a snapshot of how big the UK population's VR market is post-pandemic, as well as an insight into the gender, ethnic and behavioural makeup of today's VR market.